CoastCast

 water_temp_c=_parse_float(row.get("WTMP", "MM")),

-wave_height_m=_parse_float(row.get("WVHT", "MM")),
+wave_height_m=_parse_float(row.get("WVHT", "MM"))

 )